basimkhajwal/RayTracer/README.md

 # Surface Integration

 After each ray has been generated, it is the role of the surface integrator to compute the amount of light arriving at a particular pixel coordinate based on information described in the scene.
-This is the main part of ray tracing which solves the rendering equation
+This is the main part of ray tracing which solves the rendering equation.

+- Describe what surface integration is
+- Describe the process of making the Whitted model and relevant sources / research done
+- Describe the path tracing integral and compare advantages/disadvantages to the Whitted model
+- Show some images comparing the result between the path integral and the whitted model

 # Testing & Results

+- Describe how unit tests were used for the mathematical models
+- Describe the testing plan in terms of visual appearance and comparison with the PBRT renderer

+- Show example images about what the ray tracer has achieved

 # Evaluation

+- Talk about how the project went well overall, referencing the images and how testing has proven success
+- Relate back to the question for realism and then evaluate whether they are really that realistic

 ## References